decentraland/adr/RFC/RFC-9-on-chain-validators.md

 Remove the usage of subgraphs on behalf of smart contracts to perform validations when deploying entities (access-checkers).
 This removes the dependency with subgraphs and creates an immutable and decentralized way of validating entity deployments that need to query blockchain information.
 The content server will still need to use an RPC provider but this RPC is also used nowadays to validate smart contract wallets' deployments.

-The final goal is to have a set of different upgradable smart contracts managed by the DAO needed that emulates the subgraphs.
-The DAO will be in charge of upgrade them in case of any issue or new logic needed.
+The final goal is to have a set of different upgradable smart contracts managed by the DAO that emulate the subgraphs.
+The DAO will be in charge of upgrading them in case of any issues or new logic needed.

-**Disclaimer: This document also describes migration ideas needed to make profile validations possible.
+**Disclaimer: This document also describes some migration ideas needed to make profile validations possible.
 The effort needed for the migration won't be covered.
 It will require a new RFC or ADR describing the migration proposal.
 Lambdas are out of the scope for this iteration as they are not part of the Decentraland Protocol.**

 ## Analysis